Maksymilian Więcek

 Maksymilian Więcek (18 September 1920 – 28 December 2006) was a Polish athlete.
-Most notable as an ice hockey player, he played for Cracovia and Legia Warsaw during his career.
+Most notably as an ice hockey player, he played for Cracovia and Legia Warsaw during his career.
 He won the Polish league title ten times during his career, three with Cracovia and seven with Legia.
 Jasiński also played for the Polish national team at the 1948 Winter Olympics.
-After his playing career he studied medicine, receiving a doctorate from the Jagiellonian University Medical College in 1964.
+After his playing career, he studied medicine, receiving a doctorate from the Jagiellonian University Medical College in 1964.